d5c0d3/PowerBI-3Dscatter/README.md

 ####################################################
 ```

 Change the code to look like below and save your changes.
-You could also download the `script.r` file in the base map of this repository and replace the respective file in your package folder.
+You could also download the `script.r_original` file in the base map of this repository and replace the respective file in your package folder.

 ```R
 source('./r_files/flatten_HTML.r')